Why is the Oldest Book in Europe a Work of Music Criticism? (Part 1 of 2)

 But why do we destroy music?
 In the pages ahead, I will suggest that songs have always played a special role in defining the counterculture and serving as a pathway to experiences outside accepted norms.
 They are not mere entertainment, as many will have you believe, but exist as an entry point to an alternative universe immune to conventional views and acceptable notions.
 As such, songs still possess magical power as a gateway on a life-changing quest.
 And though we may have stopped burning witches at the stake, we still fear their sorcery, and consign to the flames those devilish songs that contain it.

 Faced with such threats, which recur in every century, many musicians have learned to rely on coded languages.
 Robert Graves assures us that Irish bards had to master 150 different cipher alphabets—an education requiring three years of study.
 If his speculations are correct, these musical performers relied on elaborate codes that incorporated colors, trees, letters of the alphabet, and other details into a rich tapestry of secret meanings.
 By the way, our persecuted inventor of sheet music Guido of Arezzo, invented a symbol system relying on joints of the fingers very similar to the codes used by the Irish bards.
-Is that just a coincidence, or part of a larger history of song as a source of secret information too dangerous to share widely?
+And a few years later, Hildegard von Bingen—arguably the first major European composer known to us by name—developed her own secret language of around one thousand words.
+Nobody really knows why.
+Is all that just a string of odd coincidences, or are they part of a larger history of song as a source of secret information too dangerous to share widely?

 It’s curious to note how codes and secret languages have played a prominent role in quest narratives even into the modern day.
 You find them everywhere, from the cryptic opening of Canto VII of Dante’s Inferno all the way to the strange Dothraki language, complete with a vocabulary of 4,000 words, constructed for George R. R. Martin's fantasy novels and their TV adaptation Game of Thrones.
 And we will inquire later into the impact of these codes on contemporary music.